Delaware has joined 21 other states across the country by passing a law that restricts employer access to personal social media accounts.

-On August 7, Governor Jack Markell signed four pieces of legislation into law expanding the online protections of residents and employees.
+On Aug.
+7, 2015, Delaware Gov. Jack Markell signed four pieces of legislation into law expanding online protections of residents and employees.

 One bill in the package, House Bill 109, also referred to as The Employee/Applicant Protection for Social Media Act, protects employee and applicant personal social media accounts.
-The law which also took effect on August 7, prohibits employers from:
+The law, which also took effect Aug.
+7, 2015, prohibits employers from:

 - Adding a person, including the employer, to the list of contacts associated with the applicant’s or employee’s personal social media

-- Inviting or accepting an invitation from any person, including the employer, to join a group associated with the applicant’s or employee’s personal social media; or
+- Inviting or accepting an invitation from any person, including the employer, to join a group associated with the applicant’s or employee’s personal social media

 What Employers Should Know